jpwogaman/template.io/README.md

 ## 7. Build Your Template!

-_Note: Unfortunately, for the time being (as of Cubase v12.0.7), since there is no MIDI send feature on instrument tracks, audio tracks, or any other track other than MIDI tracks, your template will have to primarily use MIDI tracks routed to rack instrument tracks in Cubase or to Vienna Ensemble Pro._
+> **⚠️ Note: Unfortunately, for the time being (as of Cubase v12.0.7), since there is no MIDI send feature on instrument tracks, audio tracks, or any other track other than MIDI tracks, your template will have to primarily use MIDI tracks routed to rack instrument tracks in Cubase or to Vienna Ensemble Pro.**

 ### 1. Create Tracks